rgthree/rgthree-comfy/README.md

     - The workflow seen here would be a common one where we can generate a handful of base previews cheaply with a random seed, and then choose one to upscale and save to disk.

-4. Lastly, and optionally, you can see the `Node Combiner`.
+4. Lastly, and optionally, you can see the `Node Collector`.
 Use it to clean up noodles if you want and connect it to the muter.
 You can connect anything to it, but doing so may break your workflow's execution.

 </details>